Conservation & Community Partnerships

 Much of my work is shaped by time spent around lakes, rivers, forests, and quiet natural places across Kentucky and beyond.
 Water, wildlife, reflected light, and the feeling of being fully present in a landscape sit at the center of what I create.

-I’ve always been drawn to the emotional connection people carry with the outdoors — the places they return to, the water they know by memory, the wildlife they notice when they slow down enough to really look.
-That sense of awareness and connection is part of the foundation of this work.
+I have always been drawn to the emotional connection people carry with the outdoors: the places they return to, the water they know by memory, and the wildlife they notice when they slow down enough to really look.

-Because of that, I’m interested in building thoughtful partnerships with organizations, events, and community efforts that care for natural places, wildlife, freshwater ecosystems, and meaningful local connection.
+Because of that, I am interested in building thoughtful partnerships with organizations, events, and community efforts that care for natural places, wildlife, freshwater ecosystems, and meaningful local connection.

 Areas of Alignment